-IX.
-Technology for Delivery of Instruction/Support
+Delivery of Instruction/Support

 The District shall provide, to the extent practicable, reasonable requests for tools and resources to enable Unit Members to complete the essential duties of their job.
 Unit Members shall submit their requests for resources to their Site Administration.
 Unit Members shall be held harmless in the event technology is not provided/operational.
 Any issues with technology shall be reported to site administration and IT Tech Support (951.736.5190 or help@cnusd.k12.ca.us).
-Devices and device support will be available to Certificated Staff via drop off, drive up or other delivery options as needed.

-VIII.
 Training

-All Unit Members will be offered voluntary Professional Development/Training with a focus on the use of technology for remote learning.
-Unit Members may request additional training for the use of technology for the purposes of remote learning.
-Trainings offered from March 13, 2020 through August 3, 2020 will be voluntary and offerings shall be accessed remotely from Unit Member's homes.
-Any Professional Development/Training offered during non-duty/off-track time, shall be compensated at the hourly curriculum rate.
+All Unit Members will be offered voluntary Professional Development/Training with a focus on the use of technology for distance learning.
+Unit Members may request additional training for the use of technology for the purposes of distance learning.
+Trainings offered during school closure will be voluntary and offerings shall be accessed remotely from Unit Member's homes.
+Any Professional Development/Training offered during non-duty/off-track time shall be compensated at the hourly curriculum rate.

-X. District Funding
+District Funding